Pilot-in/PiloPress/README.md

 - Add folder `pilopress/layouts/your-layout/` with your layout files in it (PHP, JS, CSS, JSON).
 - Go to `Pilo'Press > Layouts > Sync available` and sync your layout field group.

-### Customizing style

-To customize default bootstrap styles, go to `Pilo'Press > Styles` from left navigation menu or top bar menu.
-When you will save, `style-pilopress*.css` files and layouts `.css` files will be updated.
-To force compilation, you can use the top bar menu `Pilo'Press > Compile styles`.

 ### Templating